Financial-Times/origami-website/_tutorials/manual-build.md

 This is a good time to highlight how the manual build process provides more flexibility, because we don't need to stick to the Origami naming convention - we can give our table whatever class name we want.

 Let's head over to <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes" class="o-typography-link--external" target="\_blank" rel="noopener">the striped variation of o-table in the registry</a>, and copy that HTML in under our content.
-However, instead of using the default `o-table` class, let's replace it with `fruit-table` in all of the elements' classes for that variation (`fruit-table--row-stripes`, `fruit-table__cell--numeric`, &c).
+However, instead of using the default `o-table` class, let's replace it with `fruit-table` in all of the elements' classes for that variation (`fruit-table--row-stripes`, `fruit-table__cell--numeric`, etc).

 <aside>If you'd like to double check your work, we've put our <code>index.html</code> <a href="#TODO" class="o-typography-link--external" target="\_blank" rel="noopener">up on CodePen</a>.</aside>